-Coverage:
+Coverage (Universal Service):

 To prevent the development of information-rich and information-poor communities, the policy makers/regulators of the various countries will need to ensure ubiquitous access to IMT-2000 services.
-However, from the service provider's point of view, it may not be viable to roll out expensive infrastructure in high-cost areas.
-It may be preferable to roll out network coverage in phases, based on demand and likely applications.
+However, from the service demand and likely applications.
 Existing technologies and systems in place should have a scalable low cost migration path.
 Case studies have shown that operators can undertake gradual, phased upgrades to IMT-2000.